nguyentran0212/iegems-website/_posts/2024-06-01-review-AFUL-Explorer.md

 Pairing
 ===

-AFUL Explorer presents itself as a rather easy-to-drive IEM.
-Starting with the basics, it delivers a decent performance straight out of the Apple dongle, which serves as a convenient and accessible option for many users.
+AFUL Explorer is a rather easy-to-drive IEM.
+It delivers a decent performance straight out of the Apple dongle.
 However, its true potential begins to unfold when paired with slightly more capable sources, such as micro digital audio players like the HiBy R3II.
 Here, the stage of the AFUL Explorer can extend marginally, offering a slightly enhanced listening experience.
-For those seeking an even further improvement in sound quality, transitioning to high-end DAPs with stronger amplifiers or integrating it into a desktop setup could yield noticeable enhancements in performance and immersion.
+For those seeking an even further improvement in sound quality, transitioning to high-end DAPs with stronger amplifiers or integrating it into a desktop setup could yield more noticeable enhancements.

 ![](/assets/images/AFUL-Explorer/Explorer_00019.jpg)